yarafe/Test/FortiPAM/single/README.md

 - LOCATION : This is the Azure region where the deployment will be deployed.
 - USERNAME : The username used to login to the FortiPAM GUI and SSH CLI.
 - PASSWORD : The password used for the FortiPAM GUI and SSH CLI.

-> [!NOTE]
-> The FortiPAM marketplace image requires terms acceptance before the first deployment.
-The `deploy.sh` script runs `az vm image terms accept --urn fortinet:fortinet-fortipam:fortinet-fpam:1.9.0` automatically.
-When deploying via the Azure Portal for the first time, accept the terms in the Marketplace wizard.

 > [!WARNING]
 > Licensing is done **after deployment**.
 FortiPAM uses a BYOL (yearly user subscription) model: the license file (`.lic`) is uploaded via SCP or the GUI once the VM is running — it is NOT injected during deployment.
 An evaluation license is not available on Azure, and each FortiPAM instance must have its own valid license.
 See [Post-deployment configuration](#post-deployment-configuration).